 Use a major brand of unleaded gasoline, preferably without alcohol.

+Avoid equipment damage.
 Use of improper fuel can seriously damage your engine.
-Engine damage resulting from use of improper fuel is considered misuse of the engine and damage caused thereby will not be covered under the Mercury Racing limited warranty.
+Engine damage resulting from the use of improper fuel is considered engine misuse and is not covered under the limited warranty.

 OCTANE REQUIREMENTS (U.S./CANADA)